 Al Thumama Stadium

-Al Thumama Stadium will host FIFA World Cup Qatar 2022™ matches through to the quarter-finals.
+Located 12km south of Doha's glittering skyline, Al Thumama Stadium will host FIFA World Cup Qatar 2022™ matches up to and including the quarter-finals.

 An enduring future